jwplayer/jwplayer-documentation/docs/troubleshooting/jw-lens-overview.md

 ## JW Lens tabs

-All player information is grouped into seven tabs.
+Player information is grouped into multiple tabs.
 The following sections explain the layout and information that can be obtained from each tab.

 [Overview](#overview) | [Config](#config) | [Errors](#errors) | [VPB](#vpb) | [Events](#events) | [Analytics](#analytics) | [QoE](#qoe) | [Report](#report)